ikalachy/crux-reporter/README.md

 3. Open `/src/index.js` and change *sheetName* and *projectId* properties

-4. Deploy the `crux-demo` script to your Google Apps Script: `yarn run deploy`
+4. Deploy the `crux-demo` script to your Google Apps Script: e.g.

 ```
 # yarn run deploy
 ```